bottlenoselabs/c2cs/README.md

 #### For tricky C libraries

 This project does not work for every C library.
 This is due to some technical limitations where some C libraries are not "bindgen-friendly".

+##### "Bindgen-friendly"

+Note that this list only applies to the **external linkage** of the C API; the internal guts of the C library is irrelevant.

+- No macros.
+- (This list may be updated as more things are discovered...)

-For such libraries I recommend you take a look at: https://github.com/InfectedLibraries/Biohazrd
+For such tricky libraries which are not "bindgen-friendly" I recommend you take a look at: https://github.com/InfectedLibraries/Biohazrd

 #### Other similar projects

-Other similar projects are mentioned here for completeness.
+Mentioned here for completeness.

 - https://github.com/microsoft/ClangSharp
 - https://github.com/SharpGenTools/SharpGenTools